tqian1/SentryBrowserDefense/SentryApp/README.md

 - [Ruby](https://www.ruby-lang.org) and then `gem install sass`
 - [Gulp](http://gulpjs.com/) (`npm install --global gulp`)
 - [MongoDB](https://www.mongodb.org/) - Keep a running daemon with `mongod`

+### Developing

+1. Run `npm install` to install server dependencies.

+2. Run `bower install` to install front-end dependencies.

+3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

+4. Run `gulp serve` to start the development server.
+It should automatically open the client in your browser when ready.

+## Build & development

+Run `grunt build` for building and `grunt serve` for preview.

+## Testing

+Running `npm test` will run the unit tests with karma.